ravijavi/CSC-254-Project-4/A4_ReadMe.md

 ```/^0x([0-9a-f]+) *\[ *([0-9]+), *([0-9]+) *\](?:.* (ET))?(?:.* uri: "([\/a-zA-Z0-9_\-\.]+)")?/```
 This gives us an array of .debug_line information, in the form of [<address>, <linenum>, <colnum>, <uri>, <ET?>]

+To utilize this information, we needed two things: a means of easily accessing dwarfdump lines that corresponded with a particular assembly instruction, and a means of figuring out which source code lines corresponded with each line in dwarfdump.
+To find the former, we transferred the dwarfdump data stored in the array into a hash table so that when we iterated over the assembly later we could easily look up dwarfdump information for a given instruction.
+For the latter, we created a similar hash table to store the lines mentioned in dwarfdump for each file.
+That way, it would be very easy to check which lines to print by checking what the second highest line printed was.

+To generate the html, we iterate over the assembly instructions (skipping ones without a direct correspondance to source code), and creating a table row for (almost) every entry in dwarfdump.

 This line successfully provided us with all the important information we would need to glean from dwarfdump to create our HTML output.

 Our next step was to write a parser in a scripting language (we chose Ruby due to its elegant handling of regular expressions) and parse the information that could be outputted as a an HTML file.
 We stored necessary information from the source code in a hash table; for each line of source code, we were interested in the most recently read line and the highest recorded source line number up to that point.
 From there, we utilized that information to add attributes for upperbound values that preceded the current source line and a marker for which lines had already been read.
 This would allow us to ensure that no redundant print statements were made in our final output.
 Our hash table would also include information about the address, line number start and end (if needed and not redundant), a boolean to delimit whether or not the line had already been read, and a URI directory.